 • A permanent, legal resident of Mississippi at the time of application and throughout the grant period.
 Applicants may be required to show proof of residence (such as driver’s license, proof of domicile, homestead, utility bills).

-Artist Minigrant applications are adjudicated based on the artistic excellence of the applicant’s work and the degree to which the proposed project will help the applicant to create work of higher quality.
-MAC considers the following three components in determining artistic excellence:
+Individual Artist Mini-grant applications are adjudicated based on the artistic excellence of the applicant’s work and the degree to which the proposed project will help the applicant to create or adapt their artistic work.

 How To Apply

 Please note: Apply online using MAC’s eGRANT system.

 In addition to a narrative describing yourself as an artist and how this Mini-grant will assist you, please be prepared to submit the following information through the eGRANT system:

 - Documentation that supports your funding request.

 - For example, a copy of a conference brochure (with registration price listed), an estimate on airfare or other travel expenses, an estimate from a designer or printer, or the catalog page featuring the supplies you wish to purchase.

 - Work samples that have been created within the last three years

 Literary Artists: Applicants will be required to submit 5-10 pages of fiction, creative non-fiction, play writing (original or adaptation), or a screenplay completed within the last three years.
 Poetry work samples should include 3-5 pages completed within the last three years.
 If your submitted work sample is an excerpt from a longer work, you may include a one-page synopsis of the work as a whole.